Wyatt915/treeblood/README.md

 coincidence.

 I do not have any deep love for javascript and use it only grudgingly.
-This latest vulnerability crystallized my motivation to finally tackle server-side $\Latex$ rendering.
+This latest vulnerability crystallized my motivation to finally tackle server-side $\LaTeX$ rendering.

 ### Oh you mean the name?